 With today’s increasing regulatory expectations from Data Protection Authorities, publishers are now facing new challenges regarding the user consent of their audience.
 Maximizing monetization in a context where consumers are given more choices regarding their data can be tricky.
-And understanding the different solutions that exist to display ads to users that haven’t consented to being tracked is now a priority for publishers to avoid losing a significant amount of their revenue.
+This spotlights the importance of having a great conversion rate when it comes to the Publishers’ CMPs.
+Limiting the number of ad calls without consent can directly be correlated to improving ad revenue.

 In partnership with Didomi, we have conducted a study to understand how publishers can optimize their CMPs to get the best possible conversion rates and reduce the number of ad calls with refused consent.
 Publishers can play with the key design elements of a CMP – its title, or even its format – to reduce the opt-out rate.
 To come up with the following figures, Didomi pursued a study that looked at 40M page views.
 Their goal was to identify conversion trends to highlight the most effective ways to optimize CMPs.

 Some CMPs today still do not have a title although it is one of the most effective ways to drastically improve the conversion rate.
 CMPs with no titles struggle to get more than a 35% consent rate, and the study has shown that having an explanatory title can multiply the consent rate by 3.
 One thing Publishers can be sure of is that the text won’t be read, the only part that can catch the user’s attention is the title, which makes it a valuable opportunity to reassure the user in regards to the reason why you want to collect his data.
 Some attractive titles like “Your Privacy Is Our Priority”, “We Love Cookies” or “We Are Here To Protect Your Privacy” have proven to be game-changing for Publishers.